nishkalavallabhi/jekyll-now/_posts/2020-11-17-emnlpKeynote.md

 categories: Research, Notes
 ---

-I heard [Claire Cardie](https://en.wikipedia.org/wiki/Claire_Cardie)'s keynote talk at [EMNLP 2020](https://2020.emnlp.org/).
+I saw [Claire Cardie](https://en.wikipedia.org/wiki/Claire_Cardie)'s keynote talk at [EMNLP 2020](https://2020.emnlp.org/).
 This blog post is a collection of my thoughts about it.
 The talk video with slides can be accessed [here](https://slideslive.com/38938634/information-extraction-through-the-years-how-did-we-get-here).

 **About the talk:**
 The talk is called: "Information Extraction Through the Years: How Did We Get Here?".
 As the name indicates, it gives a historical overview of one NLP task - Information Extraction.
 Starting the early research in this direction, with shared tasks and their shortcomings, the article also talks about the state of the art research.
 There was a lot of discussion on the challenges of IE then and now.
 This was nicely complemented by opinions from "IE experts" here and there, throughout the talk.